 James Cudjoe has a B.S. in Business Administration and an M.S. in Technology Management, both from American University.
 He is a management consultant for a not-for-profit Federally Funded Research and Development Center that serves the public interest in providing technical advisory services to the U.S. Government.
 He is also on the Board of Rosaria Communities, Inc. and attends St. Francis of Assisi Catholic Church.
 His son, Kobi, receives services from Jubilee.

-David Deal is a partner at Build Consulting which works primarily with nonprofits on large IT project management contracts.
-Prior to joining Build Consulting, David started Community IT and served as the CEO for 21 years.
-At Community IT, he worked with over 100 nonprofit agencies helping them grow their IT functions and solve problems.
+David Deal is a founding partner at Build Consulting, where he IT and information system strategy for nonprofit organizations.
+Prior to joining Build Consulting, David was at Community IT for 21 years as founder and CEO.
+At Community IT, he led a team providing IT services, database development, and system selection for nonprofit organizations.
 He is currently Chairman of the Board at Community IT.
-David is a graduate of Duke University an Entrepreneurial Master’s Program sponsored by the Entrepreneur’s Organization and MIT.
+David is a graduate of Duke University and the Entrepreneurial Master’s Program sponsored by the Entrepreneur’s Organization and MIT.
 David and his family are active members of Hyattsville Mennonite Church.

-Carol S. Fried holds an MSW from the University of Michigan and works as an adult psychotherapist in private practice.
+Carol S. Fried holds a Master’s in social work from the University of Michigan and works as an adult psychotherapist in private practice.
 She brings to Jubilee extensive background in the field of service to persons with disabilities, having served for several years as president of the Board of the Arc, Maryland.
 Carol is already well integrated into Jubilee, having served as a member of the Jubilee Housing Advisory Committee since 2012.

 Steven Keener is Staff Attorney and Assistant Secretary for Special Olympics International.
 He worked at L’Arche of Greater Washington D.C. as Chief Operating Officer and General Counsel for three years.
 Before that, he worked for three years as an attorney at King & Spaulding LLP in Washington D.C.
 He worked for a year as a live-in caregiver at Mennonite Disabilities Committee-Goldenrod in Goshen, IN.
 His law degree is from Notre Dame and his Bachelor’s degree is from Eastern University.
 Steven, his wife, Bethany, and their children attend Washington Community Fellowship, a Mennonite Church in Washington, D.C.